israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

         Returns an array literal representing the specified array; you can use this value to create a new array.
 Overrides the Object.prototype.toSource() method.

     `Array.prototype.toString()`
+        Returns a string representing the array and its elements.
+Overrides the Object.prototype.toString() method.